A vaccine and a vaccination aren't the same thing. Here's the scoop.

 A nurse could say, “We can start giving vaccinations now,” or “We run a vaccination clinic.”

-We typically think of a vaccination as something that protects you from getting sick if you encounter a bacteria or virus in the future—that’s how the flu vaccine works: it won’t do any good if you get a vaccination after you already have the flu—but occasionally, scientists also use the words "therapeutic vaccine" to describe a treatment that triggers an immune response after a person has been infected with a virus or developed cancer.
+We typically think of a vaccination as something that protects you from getting sick or makes your illness less severe if you encounter a bacteria or virus in the future—that’s how the flu vaccine works: it won’t do any good if you get a vaccination after you already have the flu—but occasionally, scientists also use the words "therapeutic vaccine" to describe a treatment that triggers an immune response after a person has been infected with a virus or developed cancer.
 For example, researchers have worked on Ebola vaccines that might do both—help people resist infection and respond better after they have been infected.
 Provenge is a therapeutic vaccine that has been approved for prostate cancer treatment.

 In summary, the vaccine is the liquid or preparation itself, and a vaccination is the act of administering the vaccine.